-What I and my several contributors explore is the possibility that most, if not all biblical prophecy has already been fulfilled—the preterist view.
+What I and the several contributors to my book explore is the possibility that most, if not all biblical prophecy has already been fulfilled—the preterist view.
 This is a minority view among Christians today.
-But authors Gary DeMar and Francis X. Gumerlock in their book The Early Church and the End of the World argue that forms of preterism were an important, if not the dominant, view in the early and medieval church.
+But author Francis X. Gumerlock in his books (The Early Church and the End of the World, and Revelation and the First Century) argues that forms of preterism were an important, if not the dominant, view in the early and medieval church.
 It is again gaining ground as Christians return to Scripture for answers.

 The torrent of popular books and claims about biblical prophecy in recent decades, aside from taking up lots of shelf space in Christian book stores, seems to have a peculiar appeal to lay believers who, curiously enough, find hope in an expected destruction of the planet and its replacement with a utopia in which even carnivorous animals will take up vegetarianism.
 It is simply taken for granted that the Bible predicts and explains an end of time, and that there is no number of elapsed centuries spent waiting for it that cannot be called the “end times.”

-Such notions should be critically examined.
-My book should be of considerable interest to any Christian who takes the Bible seriously, but is not confused, confounded, and frustrated with the near comical, but the sad state of affairs that afflicts modern Christianity on the question of the supposed end of all things.
+Speculative notions about the end of the world should be critically examined.
+My book should be of interest to any Christian who takes the Bible seriously, but is not confused, confounded, and frustrated with the near comical, but the sad state of affairs that afflicts modern Christianity on the question of the supposed end of all things.

-Instead of reading the Bible through the lens of the daily newspaper, perhaps Christians should read it through the lens of first-century audience.
-In doing so, the reader may agree that the prophetic events were fulfilled in AD 70 with the destruction of Jerusalem and the temple, and along with them the end of the Old Covenant system of sacrifices for sin.
+The preterist view holds that prophetic events were fulfilled in AD 70 with the destruction of Jerusalem and the temple, and along with them the end of the Old Covenant system of sacrifices for sin.
 Every objection to the preterist view is examined in detail in the book.

 There is always much resistance to a challenge to widely held beliefs.
 We often have very ingrained presuppositions and we have much at stake if most of our neighbors hold to a common (but perhaps incorrect) view of something.
 There is the problem of what psychiatrists call “cognitive dissonance,” which is “a mental conflict that occurs when . . . confronted with challenging new information, most people seek to preserve their current understanding of the world by rejecting, explaining away, or avoiding the new information.”

 Fear not to be challenged and changed.
-See other articles at my Facebook site Evangelical Preterism.
-See the summary and reviews of the the book at Amazon:
+Scroll back up to the upper right corner for a list of topics, or just scroll down from here.
+Also, check out my Facebook site Evangelical Preterism.
+And see the summary and reviews of the the book at Amazon:

 —Charles S. Meek